muraliikrishnant/Capstone_MirrorApp/README.md

 # Features

-- Signup using Email and Password, and Google.
+- Signup using Email and Password.
     - Form validation using Formik and Yup.
     - ?
 Calendar control for date of birth.
-    -
 - Authentication.
 - Dashboard with mirror controls.
-- Data storage with Firebase.
+- Data storage with Firestore.
 - Sign out.

 # Getting Started